On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 What happens the day of the game?

-After school, we try to avoid having players go home then return again for the game, but it some times can not be avoided.
+After school, we try to avoid having players go home then return again for the game.
 This keeps parents from making multiple trips to the school, keeps players out of trouble and gets everyone on the buses and the field on time.
+Occasionally it can not be avoided and players will need to go home and come back.

 What happens after the game?